BigDataGrapes-EU/ontology/data/tarql/README.md

 ## Prerequisites

-* [Tarql](http://tarql.github.io/) - converts tabular data to RDF following a pattren expresssed as SPARQL - it can be obtained form and must be installed so that it's binary is added to the *path*.
+* [Tarql](http://tarql.github.io/) - converts tabular data to RDF following a pattren expresssed as SPARQL - it must be installed so that it's binary is added to the path
 * *curl* - to fetch csv data over http
 * *sed*  - for basic string manipulation